 07 of 10

 Why is it so hard to find a darker, uniformly-colored ledgestone?
-I can only guess it's because the multi-colored stones, with pinks, light-browns, and off-whites, are so popular.
-I happen to like this gray ledgestone from Stoneyard.
+Maybe it's because the multi-colored stones, with pinks, light-browns, and off-whites, are so popular.

 08 of 10

-Like the previous gray ledgestone, this tan product is a bit of a rarity--a veneer with a largely uniform color.
+Like the previous gray ledgestone, this tan product is a bit of a rarity—a veneer with a mostly uniform color.
 This helps you integrate the stone better in your home.Continue to 9 of 10 below.

 09 of 10

 Ledgestone Perfect for Interior Applications

 This one from Coronado is much like El Dorado's European ledgestone: long, thin strips that are relatively flat-faced.
 So, in contrast to deeply textured stones we've seen here, this one has low, smooth protrusions.
 Color is termed White, but on closer examination, you'll see that it's a creamy, off-white color.

 Interior-wise, it's suitable for dining room walls, foyers, hallways.
 Installing it for a fireplace surround isn't recommended because over time smoke will discolor the stone.Continue to 10 of 10 below.

 10 of 10